Fabbboy/wroom/README.md

 ### Next Steps

+- [ ] Split globals and global constants in module
+- [ ] Prevent values and enforce types for extern variables
+- [ ] Remove global from IRValue
 - [ ] Better error messages please
 - [ ] ~~Create snippets for error~~ => string formating is ****
 - [X] Bug: You can create void variables implicitly through a function which returns void